hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 - Upcoming
   - Removed unused columns from GeneCopyNumber output
   - Added minorAllelePloidy and majorAllelePloidy to copy number output
+  - Cleaned up names of penalty fields and parameters to be more consistent
 - 2.24
   - Recovered SVs were not being used for re-segmentation.
 - 2.23